 Unsubsidized loans (most student loans are unsubsidized) are available to anyone and begin accruing interest the moment you cash the check.
 However, the government allows the interest to be rolled back into the loan and does not require payment of it until after graduation.
-This means you could borrow, say, $8,000 but end up owing $9,000 or more, because of the un-paid interest that rolled into the principal balance.
+This means you could borrow $8,000 but end up owing $9,000 or more because of the un-paid interest that rolled into the principal balance.
 You’re paying interest on interest!

 At the very least, begin immediately to pay the interest each month on all unsubsidized loans.
-It won’t be a great deal … quite possibly $10 or $15 a month.
+It won’t be a great deal, possibly $10 or $15 a month.

 Repay the debt in three years

-You will have opportunities to consolidate your loans into one loan so you can make a single payment each month.
+You will have opportunities to consolidate your loans into one so you can make a single payment each month.
 That’s fine, but know that you can accelerate your repayment, and you should.
-You do not want to be making these payments for the next ten, twenty, or even thirty years.
+You do not want to make these payments for the next ten, twenty, or even thirty years.
 Determine to pay that student debt in full within 36 months, come what may.

-Continue to live like a starving student so you can get your repayment taken care of in short order.
+Continue to live like a starving student so you can take care of your repayment in short order.

 Know the ropes

-The government has over the years introduced payment plans and outright forgiveness based on income, service, and other life situations.
-While it’s tough to qualify, this is information you need to know if your name is associated with any kind of student debt.
+Over the years, the government introduced payment plans and outright forgiveness based on income, service, and other life situations.
+While it’s tough to qualify, this is information you need to know if your name is associated with any student debt.